Intel-BMC/openbmc/README.md

 ### Default User Credentials

-To meet Intel security requirements, this OpenBMC implementation will not have default user credentials enabled by default.
+To meet Intel security requirements, this OpenBMC implementation will not have default user creds enabled by default.

-IPMI commands are available to enable the root user for serial console access and to enable users for IPMI, Redfish, and web access.
+IPMI commands are available to enable user root for serial console access and to enable users for IPMI, Redfish, and web access.

 There is also a `"debug-tweaks"` feature that can be added to a build to